1 What Are the Platform Capabilities of the Mendix App Store?

 The Mendix Platform provides several dozen widgets out of the box, and additional widgets are available from the Mendix App Store.
 A full overview of Mendix-supported widgets is shown on the Mendix Atlas UI site.

 In addition to the widgets provided by Mendix, any developer can build additional custom widgets and upload these to the Mendix App Store.
 A custom widget can alter the interface, data, and images of the app as well as the way the app works.
-For details on creating a custom widget, see the Widget Development how-to’s in the Mendix documentation.
+For details on creating a custom widget, see the Make Custom Widgets how-to’s in the Mendix documentation.

 A module is a self-contained application component that can be reused in multiple applications.
 Modules can be downloaded from the Mendix App Store into a project as a local copy.
 By doing this, the module becomes part of the project scope and is maintained through its lifecycle as part of the application project.